Announcing the successful grant recipients Carclew Awards $86,000 in grant funding.

-The RRG responds to the immediate needs of young South Australian artists (individuals or groups) to continue their practice if their work is impacted by COVID-19.
+The Rapid Response Grant was a once-off round of funding in responde to the immediate needs of young South Australian artists (individuals or groups) to continue their practice if their work was impacted by COVID-19 in 2020.

-Young artists (aged 26 years and under) can use this funding to re-design a project, deepen practice, or extend skills and knowledge.
-Our priority are artists who have had contracts, performances or tours cancelled, exhibitions postponed etc.
+Young artists (aged 26 years and under) used this funding to re-design a project, deepen practice, or extend skills and knowledge.
+Our priority was artists who have had contracts, performances or tours cancelled, exhibitions postponed etc.

-This RRG replaces the September round of Carclew’s Project & Development (individual) grants.
+This Rapid Response Grant replaced the 2020 September round of Carclew’s Project & Development (individual) grants.

 Nathan May | Music, COVID-19 Recovery Project | $2,500

 Purchase of equipment to enable writing and recording of new music including two songs in collaboration with other Aboriginal artists in language for release on streaming platforms.
 The grant will also support promotion of the artist’s music and merchandise for income generation during the COVID-19 period.

 Paige Court (MANE) | Music, home studio | $2,500